zearp/OptiHack/text/BIOS_STUFF.md

 Open ```mod_bios.bin``` in ```mmtool_a4.exe``` in C:\UBU and scroll down till you're in section 4:03-00.
 Highlight any entry in that section.
 Then on the insert tab above click on browse and select .ffs the file you just downloaded.
 The module will now be inserted.
 Save the new file as ```nvme.fd``` and quit the tool.
 Now rename it back to ```mod_bios.rom```.

-If you get an error that there is not enough space you can download a smaller version from the thread above and if that isn't enough or you don't want to you can delete some IPv6 modules.
+If you get an error that there is not enough space you can download a smaller version from the thread above and if that isn't enough we can delete some IPv6 modules.
 These moduels are only used while booting.
 I only had to delete ```Mtftp6Dxe``` to get enough space and since I'm not planning on using tftp over IPv6 in UEFI/boot it's not a problem.
 You can also export modules before you delete them and restore them later.

 ```
 |160|Dhcp6Dxe       |8DD9176D-EE87-4F0E-8A84-3F998311F930|0043FB2A|00899D|DRVR|